rlundby/Boxes/README.md

 The backend is built using Java with the Spring Framework.
 The database is using MySQL

 To use the REST Api from the frontend, run **"Application"** located in the **"boxinator" package**.
+To launch the tests, run **"ApplicationTests"** located in the test folder.

 *Please note,
 the database runs on an MySQL instance on port 3306 with the **"admin"** user.
 You might have to change